-Do you regularly need to access a certain application on DWService tight to a specific remote machine?
+Let’s finish 2020 by highlighting a productivity tip.
+Do you regularly need to access a certain DWService application (screen, files, terminal…) tight to a specific remote machine?
 Let’s say you have to manage several computers but among them, one is yours and you often need to download or upload some documents.
 Here is how to directly access the file app for that particular machine.

 Christophe manages an agency which implements and sometimes hosts free software solutions for other companies.
 He explains how he makes use of DWService in order to assist his customers.